MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-15-Contracting-Negotiation/subpart-15.3-Source-Selection/section-15.305.md

 (v) The evaluation should include the past performance of offerors in complying with subcontracting plan goals for small disadvantaged business (SDB) concerns (see subpart 19.7).

+(vi) For offerors that are joint ventures, the evaluation shall take into account past performance of the joint venture.
+If the joint venture does not demonstrate past performance for award, the contracting officer shall consider the past performance of each party to the joint venture.

-(3) *Technical evaluation.* When tradeoffs are performed (see 15.101-1), the source selection records shall include -
+(3) *Technical evaluation.* When tradeoffs are performed (see 15.101-1), the source selection records shall include—

 (i) An assessment of each offeror's ability to accomplish the technical requirements; and